laravel/docs/elixir.md

 });
 ```

-To specify a different output location, simply specify your desired path as the second argument.
-The signature and functionality of this method is identical to `mix.scripts()`, excluding the Babel compilation.
+To choose a different output location, simply specify your desired path as the second argument.
+The signature and functionality of this method are identical to `mix.scripts()`, excluding the Babel compilation.

 <a name="javascript"></a>